AntonyBrd/weather-simulation/readme.md

 ### Step 3: Use an API to get City position

+I choose to use the [OpenWeatherMap API](https://openweathermap.org/current), which turned out not to be a great idea.
+Indeed, I do not use provided weather information but only the coordinate and O do not get the city elevation data.

 ### Step 4: Simulate data

+First of all, we simulate the date, randomly following the uniform law.

-First of all, we simulate the pressure because we have an accurate idea of what this could be thanks to the [formula of barometric leveling](https://en.wikipedia.org/wiki/Barometric_formula).
+One the date is available, we simulate the pressure because we have an accurate idea of what this could be thanks to the [formula of barometric leveling](https://en.wikipedia.org/wiki/Barometric_formula).
 We introduce noise to this estimation to get different value at each run.

-Now, we know that if the pressure value is lower than usual it is more likely to rain.
+Now, we know that if the pressure value is lower than usual it is more likely to rain, or to have a low temperature.
+Depending on season and pressure, we can simulate the temperature using a very basic algorithm, which works like a decision tree.

-#### Relations between weather variables
+Following this process, we simulate the condition and finally the humidity, each step having access to more information than the previous one.

 ### Step 5: Write the results to a file

+Very simple step, using basic Python.

 ## How to improve this application